Razent1/kubernetes_services/README.md

 # kubernetes_services

-Deploying a server cluster with nginx, phpmyadmin, wordpress, graph on telegraph and influxdb
+Deploying a server cluster with nginx, phpmyadmin, wordpress, grafana, telegraph and influxdb

 For start need to bash setup.sh